-In Julia's tutorial, she uses a Chameleon Pen and a Color Top to create a wood grain effect, but you can just use Chameleon Pens if you wanted.
+In this video she does use both a Chameleon Pen and a Color Top to create a wood grain effect, but you can just use Chameleon Pens if you wanted.

 If you want to create post-impressionist stylized fruit, a-la-Gauguin, then look no further than this three-pen stippling effect.
 Here, Dave Antram creates an orange using three Chameleon Pens, Summer Sun (YL2), Seville Orange (OR4) and Spring Meadow (YG3).

 5. Creating Hair and Skin